Samsung Galaxy Gio: Hardware

-Galaxy Gio has a 3.2 in HVGA multi-touch, capacitive touchscreen, a 3.2-megapixel camera with auto focus, and an 800 MHz Qualcomm MSM7227 & MSM7627(Us Cellular) Turbo (ARMv6), 278 MB RAM, 158 Mb internal storage, 3G HSPA+, an FM radio with RDS support, GPS, Wi-Fi 802.11 b/g/n, and a 1350 mAh battery.
+Galaxy Gio has a 3.2 in HVGA multi-touch, capacitive touchscreen, a 3.2-megapixel camera with auto focus, and an 800 MHz Qualcomm MSM7227 & MSM7627 (Us Cellular) Turbo (ARMv6), 278 MB RAM, 158 Mb internal storage, 3G HSPA+, an FM radio with RDS support, GPS, Wi-Fi 802.11 b/g/n, and a 1350 mAh battery.
 In addition to the phone's internal memory, the device has a MicroSD card slot, and comes with 2 Gb MicroSD card (as new).
 With that phone, the bundled MicroSD card is the main location for storage of apps and user-generated data, such as photos and multimedia.

 Software

 Galaxy Gio originally came with Android 2.2 "Froyo", with Samsung's TouchWiz user interface.

 In early August 2011, Samsung officially rolled out the 2.3 "Gingerbread" update via Kies.
 In September 2011, Samsung rolled out an update in the Netherlands marked "PDA:KPS PHONE:KPA CSC:KP1 (XEN)".

 Users can also upgrade to Android 2.3.6 "Gingerbread" via Samsung Kies, and As of October 2012, Android 2.3.4 and 2.3.6 had come preinstalled on many Gios sold throughout the world.

 Changes associated with the 2.3.6 update include a new lockscreen, a new phone icon, the blue-glow scrolling effect, and a few other cosmetic changes related to the system UI.

 Samsung has not made Android 4.1 available for Gio due to its less powerful hardware, though users can upgrade via Root and ClockworkMod Recovery.
-MaclawStudio has also made available a bugless and stable port of the AOSP-ROM – both 4.0.x Ice Cream Sandwich and 4.1 Jelly Bean.

 Because the native Android browser is outdated, modern websites can be visited with Firefox for Android by Mozilla.
 As the Galaxy Gio phone contains a central processor based on ARMv6 architecture, then the most recent Firefox version for ARMv6 devices is 31.3.0esr, released on 17 October 2015.
 Mozilla have since ceased development for this CPU architecture.
 The primary method to reduce Firefox resource usage is to install the NoScript Anywhere addon.